 This area—the intersection of the CCPA with various state and federal laws that deal with personal information—is a challenging area to navigate for California servicing companies.

-A business’ safest best is to consult with a professional CCPA expert to ensure that their operations and processes accommodate the CCPA’s specific regulations.
+A business’ safest best is to consult with a professional CCPA expert to ensure that their operations and processes align with the CCPA’s specific regulations.

 Consequences of Non-Compliance